gcascio/commet/README.md

 ### Requirements

 1. Local git installation
-2. Access to ollama API (by default at http://localhost:11434) with a model of choice (default: mistral)
+2. Access to the ollama API (by default at http://localhost:11434) with a model of choice (default: mistral)

 ## Usage